Banner Health

 What are the signs of ringworm?

-• Skin: Red, scaly patches that may be round and ring-like.
-The patches can be itchy and blister or ooze.
+• Skin: Red, scaly patches, often round and ring-shaped.
+Patches can be itchy and may blister or ooze.

-• Nails: Thick, discolored nails that may be brittle or crumbly.
+• Nails: Thick, discolored, brittle or crumbly nails.

 See your health care provider or a Banner Health specialist if you are experiencing symptoms of ringworm.